Positionality in $\Sigma_0^2$ and a completeness result: Introduction

 The proof of Theorem~\ref{thm:charac-sigma2} is based on Ohlmann's \emph{structuration} technique which is the key ingredient to the proof of~\cite{Ohlmann23}.
 As an easy by\=/product of the above characterisation, we reobtain the result that Kopczynski's conjecture holds for countable unions of $\bsigma{2}$ objectives (assuming that the given objectives all have strongly neutral letters).

-\begin{restatable}[]{corollary}{closureunion} If $W_0, W_1, \ldots$ are all positional prefix\=/independent $\bsigma{2}$ objectives, each admitting a strongly neutral letter, then the union $\bigcup_{i\in\N} W_i$ is also positional. \end{restatable}
+\begin{restatable}[]{corollary}{closureunion} If $W_0, W_1, \ldots$ are all positional prefix\=/independent $\bsigma{2}$ objectives, each admitting a strongly neutral letter (possibly a different one), then the union $\bigcup_{i\in\N} W_i$ is also positional. \end{restatable}

-\subparagraph*{From finite to arbitrary arenas.}
+\paragraph*{From finite to arbitrary arenas.}

 The most important natural example of an objective which is positional over finite arenas but not on infinite ones is $\MP_{\leq 0}$, as defined above.
-However, as a straightforward consequence of their positionality~\cite[Theorem 3]{BCDGR11}, it holds that over finite arenas, $\MP_{\leq 0}$ coincides with the energy condition
+As a straightforward consequence of its positionality~\cite[Theorem~3]{BCDGR11}, it holds that over finite arenas, $\MP_{\leq 0}$ coincides with the energy condition

 which turns out to be positional even over arbitrary arenas~\cite{Ohlmann23}.

 Applying Corollary~\ref{cor:closure-union}, we establish that with strict threshold, the mean-payoff objective

 is in fact positional over arbitrary arenas.